JackCCShen/VidLocator/readme.md

 ## Conclusion

-VidLocator is a search engine for video subtitle.
+VidLocator is a search engine for video subtitle, providing a convience tool to jump to timestamp.

 ### Limitation

 * Each embedding record represents one sentence.
 If the user's query involves multi-sentence context, the results may not align with the user's expectations.
 * The processing time for STT is significant, especially for longer videos, leading to a poor user experience when subtitle data for a video has not yet been stored in the system.
 * VidLocator does not account for the visual data in videos.
+* VidLocator does not support languages other than English.